Barata-Ribeiro/MediManage/README.md

 There are bugs and/or implementations that require some attention.

 - Adjust user's home dashboard with better info.
-- Implement notice creation form.
+- Implement route for notice details view.
-- Implement notice creation logic.
+- Implement route for notice deletion.
-- Implement routes for contract creation.
+- Implement route for contract creation.
-- Implement routes for contract editing.
+- Implement route for contract editing.

 ## 🤝 Contributing